MaciejGazdecki/Landing-Page-Sit-On-Chair-project/README.md

     • a simple drop-down menu,<br>
     • an effect when hovering the images of the second section;<br>
     • effects when hovering the price plans,<br>

+Recently I addded place chair section.
+Over there you can fin a form, when you can choose a several option and place the order.
+It is of course only the simulation.

 I hope you like it :-)

+Maciej